logo

 Market Share

-In 2020, within the category of newly registered cars, 82% were imported as reconditioned or Grey market vehicles, 16% were entirely new imports, and merely 2% were vehicles assembled locally.
-Additionally, Bangladesh hosts several local private automobile assembly companies, including IFAD Autos Ltd, Aftab Automobiles, Fair Technology Limited, Bangladesh Auto Industries Limited, Bangladesh Machine Tools Factory, Bangla Cars, Niloy-Hero Motors, PHP Automobiles, Pragoti Industries Limited, Runner Automobiles, and Uttara Motors Limited.
+Despite global trends, EV penetration remains negligible, with only ~400 EVs registered out of over 6 million vehicles as of 2024.8 Additionally, Bangladesh hosts several local private automobile assembly companies, including IFAD Autos Ltd, Aftab Automobiles, Fair Technology Limited, Bangladesh Auto Industries Limited, Bangladesh Machine Tools Factory, Bangla Cars, Niloy-Hero Motors, PHP Automobiles, Pragoti Industries Limited, Runner Automobiles, and Uttara Motors Limited.

 Government Support & Policy Incentives

-1. Encouraging local assembly and manufacturing through tax holidays, fiscal incentives, and favorable import duties.
+1. National Automobile Policy 2020: This policy framework encourages local automobile assembly and manufacturing through the provision of tax holidays, fiscal incentives, and favorable import duties for brand-new vehicles

 Investment Challenges and Mitigation Strategies